ilovevaults/Election-Analysis/README.md

 # Election-Analysis
-## Overview
+## Goals
-  The purpose of this analysis was to determine which candidate had the most amount of votes and which county hard the largest voter turn out.
+  The first goal of this analysis was to determine which candidate had the most amount of votes and which county hard the largest voter turn out.
+The data that was used came from a CSV file that contained ballot ID, candidate's name, and county.
 ### Election Audit Results
 - A total of 369,711 votes were accounted for in this election
 - Jefferson County had 38,855 votes which accounted for 10.5% of all votes